ChannMyaeAung/MyLearningNotes/C_Learning/Tiny C Projects.md

 Do I take a break from work to play a video game, or take a break from a video game to get work done?
 ```

+- In C, `feof` is a function that checks whether the end-of-file indicator associated with a given file stream is set.
+It is defined in the `<stdio.h>` header file.
+- The `feof` function returns a non-zero value (true) if the end-of-file indicator is set for the specified stream.
+- It returns zero (false) otherwise.
+- The `feof` function is typically used in a loop to determine when the end of a file has been reached while reading from the file.
+- However, it is important to note that `feof` only returns true after an attempt to read past the end of the file has been made.
+Therefore, it is often used in conjunction with other file reading functions like `fgets`, `fscanf`, or `fread`.

 ```C
 int main()